Marta44/to-press2019/README.md

 ## Testing
 ### Bugs and challenges during the project
 - I run into some issues placing the language buttons in the navigation bar.
 On tablet screens (min-width:768px-max-width:1024px)they were stack one above the other and on phone view (min-width:320px-max-width:768px) they were placed under the logo.
 I overcome this problem:...
 - Another challenge has been to insert the newsletter in the footer.
-On large screen the view in three columns was nice but I had to change the items order and modify the hight of the footer on tablets and smartphones view.
+I tried a three columns layout on large screens and to order the items in vertical on phones and tablets.
+I didn't like the result so I decided to place the newsletter in the "About us" page because it is usually one of the most visited pages.
 ---
 ## Deployment
 ---